Sticksword/web-security-notes/README.md

  * Form input with value `<script>alert('XSS!');</script>` and then echoing this value upon form submit somewhere down the road
  * Query string input with value `example.php?id=%3Cscript%3Ealert%28%27XSS%21%27%29%3B%3C%2Fscript%3E` and then echoing this value on page load (similar to above)
  * These scripts can be non-persistent as demonstrated above or persisted.
 When fetching from a database, the values still have to be escaped since we store the actual values in the DB, not the escaped versions.
-* __Related threats__: clickjacking (where HTML/JS is injected so that there is an invisible iframe or button on top of visible button) and cursorjacking (where cursor location is skewed by `x` pixels so that what you see isn't actually where cursor is)
+* __Related threats__: clickjacking (where HTML/JS is injected so that there is an invisible iframe or button on top of visible button), cursorjacking (where cursor location is skewed by `x` pixels so that what you see isn't actually where cursor is), cookie theft/manipulation (sending browser cookie info elsewhere)
 * __Solution__: use `htmlspecialchars()` whenever outputting data from potentially untrusted sources
 * __See more__:
  * http://stackoverflow.com/questions/4882307/when-to-use-htmlspecialchars-function

 ### SQL Injection:
 * These attacks are a type of injection where ''nefarious'' SQL statements are inserted into an entry field for execution.